WDI-SEA/react-development-course-materials/Instructor-Guide.md

   - The last repo is a self-project prompt.
 This is designed for a student to build their own website over the course of an entire day.

+## Suggested Pacing Guide

 ### Course Format
-This course may be taught online or in-person, in a [10-week](#10-week-pacing) or [1-week format](#1-week-pacing).
+This course may be taught online or in-person, in a 10-week or 1-week format.

-## Suggested Pacing Guide
-The schedules below are provided as examples only.
+The schedules for each (linked below) are provided as examples only.
 Feel free to create the right pace of lessons and activities for your students in order to ensure the required learning objectives are met.

 [Pacing Guide](https://docs.google.com/document/d/1VogHvxIbx784mAeS83yI7GNECLYv6WNCGGUe2C5A6W8/edit#)